soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-explorer-in-security-and-compliance.md

 3. Click **Sender**, and then choose **Basic** > **Detection technology**.<br/>Your detection technologies are now available as filters for the report.<br/>![Malware detection technologies](media/ExplorerEmailMalwareDetectionTech.png)<br/>
 4. Select a technology, and then click the Refresh button to apply that filter.<br/>![Selected detection technology](media/ExplorerEmailMalwareDetectionTechATP.png)<br/>

+The report refreshes to show the results of your applied filter.
+Use this view to conduct further analysis.

 ## View data about phishing URLs and actions taken